bootdotdev/blog/content/clean-code/singletons-in-es6-the-good-the-bad-the-ugly.md

 >
 > [techopedia](https://www.techopedia.com/definition/15830/singleton)

-Usually, in object-oriented programming, the idea is to define classes and create multiple instances of that class, each with their own state.
+Usually, in object-oriented programming, the idea is to define classes and create multiple instances of that class, each with its own state.
 This keeps code [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) and easy to maintain.

 By contrast, it only instantiates a singleton once, and therefore any code that accesses the singleton will either: